noah-black-developer/TOTK-Armor-Tracker/README.md

 ## Description

 Born out of a need for a convenient source of in-game information, the **TOTK Armor Tracker** app provides an easy, centralized way to track progress for the different armor sets in TOTK.
-It currently boasts releases on both Windows and Linux.
+It currently boasts releases on Windows, Linux, and MacOS.

 After creating a save file, you can track which armor sets you have collected so far, view their current upgrade progress, and easily research what items are required next.
 Check your work at every stage of your TOTK playthrough, without fear of forgetting what items to look for!